2021 RTP Application Guidance

 - Because of the competitive review process, an increase in funding or significant changes in project scope will not be considered.

-The following instructions are provided to assist you in development of your RTP application:
+The following instructions are provided to assist you in the development of your RTP application:

 - Incomplete applications will not be considered for funding and will be returned to the applicant—without being scored.
 Do not leave any sections blank, use "N/A" when appropriate.